 Your contribution responsibilities depend on your average number of covered individuals from the previous calendar year (Jan.
 1 - Dec.
 31), which is why you're looking to last year's MA workforce numbers.

-Determining your 2018 Massachusetts workforce count will help you answer 2 important questions when it comes to your 2019 contribution responsibilities:
+Determining last year's Massachusetts workforce count will help you answer 2 important questions when it comes to your contribution responsibilities:

 - Whether or not your 1099-MISC contractors are considered covered individuals.